LivePersonInc/-faas-client-jdk/README.md

 Furthermore you have to choose a method of authorization.
-Either you provide a client secret and client Id, as we use OAuth 2.0 with client credentials by default, or you alternatively pass your own implementation of the `AuthSignatureBilder` or `AuthDPoPSignatureBuilder`.
+Either you provide a client secret and client Id, as we use OAuth 2.0 with client credentials by default, or you alternatively pass your own implementation of the `AuthSignatureBilder` or `AuthDpopSignatureBuilder`.

 * [More information on Client Credentials](https://developers.liveperson.com/liveperson-functions-foundations-external-invocation.html#authentication)